AryaWiratama26/fastdc/README.md

 ---

-## 📁 Training Your Bot
+## Training Your Bot

 The `train_bot()` method allows your bot to respond based on your own dataset.
 Simply create a file named `data_train.txt` in your project root with Q&A pairs.

 **Example format**:
 ```
-Q: What is FastDC?
+What is FastDC?
-A: FastDC is a Python library for creating Discord bots quickly.
+FastDC is a Python library for creating Discord bots quickly.
 ```

 ---

-## 👋 Member Join & Leave Events
+## Member Join & Leave Events

 Welcome and farewell messages are built-in.